PoisotLab/ms_network_prediction/manuscript.md

 # Proof-of-Concept

-![What does it actually mean to predict a species interaction network?](./figures/network_prediction_problem.png)

-The core premise of this manuscript is that ecological networks, especially when they have a spatial or temporal component, can be predicted.
-In this section, we provide a proof-of-concept, in which we (i) aggregate a series of spatially replicated networks into a metaweb, (ii) extract latent features based on the co-occurrence of species, (iii) use these features to train a deep neural binary classifier to predict interactions, and (iv) apply this classifier to the original features to predict possibly missing interactions.
-The entire analysis is presented in @fig:example, and the code to reproduce it is available at **TODO OSF LINK**; the entire example was carried out in *Julia 1.5.3* [@Bezanson2017JulFre], and notably uses the *Flux* machine learning framework [@Innes2018FluEle].
+The core premise of this manuscript is that ecological networks can be predicted.
+In this section, we provide a proof-of-concept, in which we (i) aggregate a series of networks collected across space into a metaweb, (ii) extract latent features based on the co-occurrence of species, (iii) use these features to train a neural network to predict interactions, and (iv) apply this classifier to the original features to predict possibly missing interactions across the entire species pool.
+The entire analysis is presented in
+@fig:example, and the code to reproduce it is available at **TODO OSF LINK**;
+the entire example was carried out in *Julia 1.5.3* [@Bezanson2017JulFre], and notably uses the *Flux* machine learning framework [@Innes2018FluEle].
 Note that this analysis is meant to serve as an *example only*, and should in practice be fined-tuned according to the state of the art [*e.g.* @Goodfellow2016DeeLea].

+![What does it actually mean to predict a species interaction network?
+An overgeneralized version of the problem of taking incomplete sampled networks and producing a metaweb with prediction about how species that have not been observed co-occuring will interact.](./figures/network_prediction_problem.png)

  We used data from @Hadfield2014TalTwo, describing 51 host-parasite networks, where not all species pairs co-occur across sites.
 This implies that there are "negative associations" that might be biologically feasible but not observed because the two species have not been observed in co-occurrence.
 As this dataset